 Like Kentucky Bluegrass, the seed of Poa Annua grass will emerge from the top of the grass.
 The most common differentiator between the two is that the seed of Poa Annua will grow out more horizontally, where Kentucky Bluegrass will be bunched more vertically.
 Kentucky Bluegrass will also have more seeds per stem in a more slender shape; the Annual Bluegrass will appear to have fewer seeds on shorter stems.

-How to control Poa Annua
+How To Kill Poa Annua

 Poa Annua Prevention – Cultural Practices

-Mow Grass Tall
+Mow Your Grass Tall